mw46d/Halloween/README.md

 # Halloween
-Coolection of random Arduino sketches for Halloween
+Collection of random Arduino sketches for Halloween